Sipaa-Projects/soapine/CONFIG.md

 * `TIMEOUT` - Specifies the timeout in seconds before the first *entry* is automatically booted.
 If set to `no`, disable automatic boot.
 If set to `0`, boots default entry instantly (see `DEFAULT_ENTRY` key).
 * `QUIET` - If set to `yes`, enable quiet mode, where all screen output except panics and important warnings is suppressed.
 If `TIMEOUT` is not 0, the `TIMEOUT` still occurs, and pressing any key during the timeout will reveal the menu and disable quiet mode.
 * `SERIAL` - If set to `yes`, enable serial I/O for the bootloader.
 * `SERIAL_BAUDRATE` - If `SERIAL` is set to `yes`, this specifies the baudrate to use for serial I/O. Defaults to `9600`.
-BIOS only, ignored with Limine UEFI.
+BIOS only, ignored with Soapine UEFI.
 * `DEFAULT_ENTRY` - 1-based entry index of the entry which will be automatically selected at startup.
 If unspecified, it is `1`.
 * `REMEMBER_LAST_ENTRY` - If set to `yes`, remember last booted entry.
 (UEFI only)
 * `GRAPHICS` - If set to `no`, force CGA text mode for the boot menu, else use a video mode.
-Ignored with Limine UEFI.
+Ignored with Soapine UEFI.
 * `VERBOSE` - If set to `yes`, print additional information during boot.
 Defaults to not verbose.
 * `RANDOMISE_MEMORY` - If set to `yes`, randomise the contents of RAM at bootup in order to find bugs related to non zeroed memory or for security reasons.
 This option will slow down boot time significantly.
-For the BIOS port of Limine, this will only randomise memory below 4GiB.
+For the BIOS port of Soapine, this will only randomise memory below 4GiB.
 * `RANDOMIZE_MEMORY` - Alias of `RANDOMISE_MEMORY`.
 * `HASH_MISMATCH_PANIC` - If set to `no`, do not panic if there is a hash mismatch for a file, but print a warning instead.

-Limine interface control options:
+Soapine interface control options:

+* `INTERFACE_USE_NEW_MENU` - If set to anything else than `no`, Soapine will use the new menu implementation.
-* `INTERFACE_RESOLUTION` - Specify screen resolution to be used by the Limine interface (menu, editor, console...) in the form `<width>x<height>`.
-This will *only* affect the Limine interface, not any booted OS.
-If not specified, Limine will pick a resolution automatically.
-If the resolution is not available, Limine will pick another one automatically.
+* `INTERFACE_RESOLUTION` - Specify screen resolution to be used by the Soapine interface (menu, editor, console...) in the form `<width>x<height>`.
+This will *only* affect the Soapine interface, not any booted OS.
+If not specified, Soapine will pick a resolution automatically.
+If the resolution is not available, Soapine will pick another one automatically.
 Ignored if using text mode.
-* `INTERFACE_BRANDING` - A string that will be displayed on top of the Limine interface.
+* `INTERFACE_BRANDING` - A string that will be displayed on top of the Soapine interface.
 * `INTERFACE_BRANDING_COLOUR` - A value between 0 and 7 specifying the colour of the branding string.
 Default is cyan (6).
 * `INTERFACE_BRANDING_COLOR` - Alias of `INTERFACE_BRANDING_COLOUR`.
 * `INTERFACE_HELP_HIDDEN` - Hides the help text located at the top of the screen showing the key bindings.

-Limine graphical terminal control options:
+Soapine graphical terminal control options:

 These are ignored if using text mode.

 * `TERM_FONT` - URI path to a font file to be used instead of the default one for the menu and terminal.
 The font file must be a code page 437 character set comprised of 256 consecutive glyph bitmaps.
 Each glyph's bitmap must be expressed left to right (1 byte per row), and top to bottom (16 bytes per whole glyph by default; see `TERM_FONT_SIZE`).
 See e.g. the [VGA text mode font collection](https://github.com/viler-int10h/vga-text-mode-fonts) for fonts.
 * `TERM_FONT_SIZE` - The size of the font in dots, which must correspond to the font file or the display will be garbled.
 Note that glyphs are always one byte wide, and columns over 8 are empty.
 Many fonts may be used in both 8- and 9-dot wide variants.
 Defaults to `8x16`.
 Ignored if `TERM_FONT` not set or if the font fails to load.
 * `TERM_FONT_SCALE` - Scaling for the font in the x and y directions. `2x2` would display the font in double size, which is useful on high-DPI displays at native resolution. `2x1` only makes the font twice as wide, similar to the VGA 40 column mode. `4x2` might be good for a narrow font on a high resolution display.
 Values over 8 are disallowed.
 Default is no scaling, i.e. `1x1`.
 * `TERM_FONT_SPACING` - Horizontal spacing, in pixels, between glyphs on screen.
-It is equivalent to setting a font width of `<specified width>+<this value>`, except this value is preserved even in case font loading fails, and it also applies to the built-in Limine font.
+It is equivalent to setting a font width of `<specified width>+<this value>`, except this value is preserved even in case font loading fails, and it also applies to the built-in Soapine font.
 Defaults to 1.
 0 is allowed.
 * `TERM_PALETTE` - Specifies the colour palette used by the terminal (RRGGBB).
 It is a `;` separated array of 8 colours: black, red, green, brown, blue, magenta, cyan, and gray.
 Ignored if not using a graphical terminal.
 * `TERM_PALETTE_BRIGHT` - Specifies the bright colour palette used by the terminal (RRGGBB).
 It is a `;` separated array of 8 bright colours: dark gray, bright red, bright green, yellow, bright blue, bright magenta, bright cyan, and white.
 Ignored if not using a graphical terminal.
 * `TERM_BACKGROUND` - Terminal text background colour (TTRRGGBB).
 TT stands for transparency.